Classification: proteasome inhibitor

 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes a numbness or tingling feeling in the hands and feet, often in the pattern of a stocking or glove.
 This can get progressively worse with additional doses of the medication.
 In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
 You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.

 Peripheral edema is swelling of the extremities caused by retention of fluid.
 It can cause swelling of the hands, arms, legs, ankles and feet.
 The swelling can become uncomfortable.
 Notify your oncology care team if you are experiencing any new or worsening swelling.

 Your doctor or nurse can recommend medication and other strategies to relieve pain.

 While receiving ixazomib, some patients may develop blurred vision, dry eye and conjunctivitis (inflammation and redness).
 Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 90 days after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Women who use a hormonal form of birth control should also use a barrier form of birth control during this time.
 You should not breastfeed while receiving this medication.